OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 * When Jira's deployment type is **Self-Managed**:
 * Synchronization of custom fields of Test Execution entity and Test Steps (field of Test entity) is not supported.
 * When Jira's deployment type is **Cloud**:
 * Synchronization of attachments of **Test Execution** entity is not supported.
-This feature will be supported in the upcoming versions of  {{ spaceName  }}.
+This feature will be supported in the upcoming versions of  <code class="expression">space.vars.SITENAME</code>.
 * Write side support for attachments in the **Step Results** field (part of the **Test Execution** entity) is not available.
 * To synchronize custom fields in Zephyr Cloud, custom field id is required.
 * **Reason**: Zephyr doesn't provide an API to get the custom field details.
 Therefore, user needs to provide custom field id to synchronize custom fields.
 Refer to [Find Zephyr Custom Field Id](jira.md#find-zephyr-custom-field-id) section for the custom field ids.
 * To synchronize custom fields of Test Execution entity, refer to  [Synchronize Custom Fields of Test Execution](#test-execution) section.
 * To synchronize custom fields of Test Steps (field of Test entity), refer to [Synchronize Custom Fields of Test Steps](jira.md#test-steps) section.
-* Due to API limitation, if the project configured in integration has more than 10000 Test Execution entities,  {{ spaceName  }} will only synchronize the first 10000 entities based on creation date of the Test Execution entity.
+* Due to API limitation, if the project configured in integration has more than 10000 Test Execution entities,  <code class="expression">space.vars.SITENAME</code> will only synchronize the first 10000 entities based on creation date of the Test Execution entity.
 * **Folder(Zephyr) entity**
 * Target lookup is not supported for Jira cloud.
 Criteria, Target and Remote Link sync are not supported for Jira on premise.
   * Reason: Zephyr API unavailability.
 * Default Link Configuration for link type **Test Cycle Linkage** is not supported.
 * **Sprint Id** field synchronization is not supported.
 * Folders can be moved across different Test Cycles in Zephyr.
-However, the synchronization of the movement is not supported by  {{ spaceName  }}.
+However, the synchronization of the movement is not supported by  <code class="expression">space.vars.SITENAME</code>.
 Hence, if any folder movement will occur, then the synchronization will be failed.

 ## Xray plugin entities

-*  {{ spaceName  }} supports following Xray entities:
+*  <code class="expression">space.vars.SITENAME</code> supports following Xray entities:
   * For self-managed system: Test, Test Set, Test Plan, Test Execution, Sub Test Execution, Pre-Condition.
   * For cloud system: Xray Test, Test Set, Test Plan, Test Execution, Test Run, Precondition.
 * The supported versions of Xray plugin are specified in [Systems Supported List](../systemsupported/systems-supported-list.md).